milanwulf/SpatialControlRoom/README.md

 - Click on Scene Collection in the top menu bar and import the .json file found on [Latest Releases](https://github.com/milanwulf/SpatialControlRoom/releases/latest)
 - Add any number of sources to Scene 1-10, such as webcams, capture cards, or videos

+> [!Important]
-    *"Spatial Control Room Feeds" must be the lowest in the list and should not be changed!*
+> "Spatial Control Room Feeds" must be the lowest in the list and should not be changed!

+> [!Tip]
-    *To display video sources correctly in the Quest App, uncheck "Hide source when playback ends" in its properties; it is also a good idea to enable "Restart playback when source becomes active".*
+> To display video sources correctly in the Quest App, uncheck "Hide source when playback ends" in its properties; it is also a good idea to enable "Restart playback when source becomes active".

 ### Quest Headset preperation